google/vimdoc/README.md

 - `@public` marks a function public.
 In most plugins, functions are private by default, though this default may be overridden on a per-plugin basis.
 - `@private` marks a function private.
-- `@section name[, id]` allows you to write a new section for the helpfile.
+- `@section name[, id][ < parent-id]` allows you to write a new section for the helpfile.
 The id will be a lowercased version of name if omitted.
+  If parent-id is supplied the section will be nested under the section with that id.
 - `@subsection name` defines a subsection (heading) within a section block.
 - `@backmatter id` declares a block to be rendered at the end of the given section.
 - `@order ...` allows you to define the order of the sections.
+Sections with a parent-id may not be included here.
 - `@dict name` (above blank lines) allows you to define a new dictionary.
 - `@dict dict.fn` (above a function) allows you to add a function to a dictionary.